geekusa/SA-holidays/README.md

 ## Description

-A wrapper for for the python library python-holidays (https://github.com/dr-prodigy/python-holidays) to enrich existing data with timestamps to know if the given timestamp is a holiday, business day, or business holiday (a holiday that occurs on a normal business day).
+A wrapper for for the python library holidays (https://github.com/vacanza/holidays) to enrich existing data with timestamps to know if the given timestamp is a holiday, business day, or business holiday (a holiday that occurs on a normal business day).
 Default settings: country is set to US and timestamp is expected in the `_time` field.

-Supported country, state, and province codes can be found listed on https://github.com/dr-prodigy/python-holidays/blob/master/README.rst
+Supported country, state, province, and market codes can be found listed on https://github.com/vacanza/holidays/blob/dev/README.rst

+Currently supports 154 countries and 4 financial markets.

 ## Syntax